 Nursing Informatics Degree Programs

-Read about training and education in nursing informatics.
-Learn about program prerequisites, courses, practical experience and career outlook, as well as licensing requirements for nurses.
+Read about graduate-level training and education in nursing informatics.
+Learn about program prerequisites, courses, practical experience and career prospects, as well as licensing requirements for nurses.

 Nursing informatics involves the integration of healthcare with the social sciences, information science and computer technology in order to improve and advance the quality of healthcare delivery.
 Training in nursing informatics is usually offered in master's degree and graduate certificate programs, and usually includes an internship or clinical rotation for hands-on practice.
 Some programs are offered online.
 Graduates of nursing informatics programs can work as specialists who handle electronic medical records and information systems in a variety of settings, including hospitals and public health organizations.